DCKT/blog/src/pages/en/decode-enumeration-api-reasonml/index.md

 };
 ```

-Here, I declared the types explicitly to make it clearer but you also let the inference does it job !
+Here, I declared the types explicitly to make it clearer but you can also let the inference does it job !

 About the `encoder` function, it takes a parameter of our type we need to convert and transform it in a `string` in order to invoke the `Decco.stringToJson` function who will make the JSON conversion.